Prepress Resources

 • DO NOT include bleed marks, registration marks, or color bars on production-ready PDFs.

-• Preferred to have unflattened transparency for editability.
+• Unflattened transparency is preferred for editability.

 • Do not add PDF annotation for instruction or to alter your production PDF.
-If annotation is required for any reason, please inform Graphcom at file submission or submit a separate PDF as a design key with annotations for instruction.
+If annotation is required for any reason, inform Graphcom at file submission or submit a separate PDF as a design key with annotations for instruction.

 • PDF/X-4